Derby County F.C.

-Derby County Football Club (/ˈdɑrbi/) is a professional football club in Derby, England, which competes in League One, the third tier of English football.
-Derby has played home matches at Pride Park since 1997.
-They were one of the twelve founder members of the Football League in 1888, and are one of only ten clubs to have competed in every season of it, with all but five of those being in the top two divisions.
+Derby County Football Club (/ˈdɑrbi/) is a professional association football club in Derby, England.
+The club compete in the Championship, the second tier of English football.

+One of the 12 founder members of the Football League in 1888, Derby County is one of only nine clubs to have competed in every season of the English football league system (126 seasons up to the end of the 2024–25 season), with all but six of those being in the top two divisions.